Smithsonian Institution Museums: Selected Issues for Congress

 • How might those groups successfully partner with the Smithsonian?

 • How robust are private museum entities?
-What are their plans to raise funds, awareness, and provide other support through various periods of the museum development process, and to what extent can those entities engage over a potentially extended period of time?
+What are their plans to raise funds, awareness, and provide other support through various periods of the museum development process, and to what extent can those entities engage over a potentially extended period?

 • What might Congress do to assess the viability of private proposals and their proponents?

-A timeline showing when the NMAI, the NMAAHC, the SAWHM, the NMAL, and P.L.
+A timeline showing when NMAI, NMAAHC, SAWHM, NMAL, and P.L.
 117-140, which authorized the Commission to Study the Potential Creation of a National Museum of Asian Pacific American History and Culture, completed various steps in the process of museum development is provided in Table 5.
-The historical account of the development of existing museums is not intended to be predictive of the potential timing of the NMAL or SAWHM, or the potential development or acquisition of any museums in the future.
+The historical account of the development of existing museums is not intended to be predictive of the potential timing of various NMAL and SAWHM benchmarks, or the potential development or acquisition of any new museums in the future.
+It is also unclear how or whether these steps might apply directly to acquiring an existing museum as the Weitzman Commission is considering.

 Total